Alfresco/docs-activiti-enterprise/docs/user-interfaces/ui-modeling.md

+---
+Title: Alfresco Modeling Application
+---

 # Alfresco Modeling Application

-The Alfresco Modeling Application is used to create and update applications.
-This includes processes and connectors.
+The Alfresco Modeling Application is used to create and update applications, including processes and connectors.

 All components of an application can be designed using a Graphical User Interface (GUI) and some also contain a JSON editor as well.
 Users require the APS_MODELER role in order to access the Modeling Application.

 The URL for the Modeling Application will be in the format: `{my-domain}/activiti-cloud-modeling`